IanMadlenya/hatecode/algo/README.md

 ### Coding tips
 You should mimic the real interview scenario as much as possible:
+* The same person, with well prepration, and real practice, your interview result could be improved by 5 times or more, so: get prepared, and before trying your favorite position, try something else first
 * Do it on paper, within a limited time, like 15 minutes, or 20 minutes - as a real interview is usually done on white board, or on a paper, rather than on computer, and it is time bounded.
+* Think through your solution, or dicuss it before rush to coding
 * Draw some diagram to help you better analyze the solution, which could also be used to explain your idea to interviewer.
 * Write your code with large interval - so you could insert code late when you see bugs
 * Put `{` at the end of the previous line, rather than on a new line - you don't have enough space, like: